friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 	mc_particle_sample_arg(:Query:conjunction_of_literals,+Evidence:list,+Samples:int,?Arg:var,-Values:list) is det

 samples argument :code:`Arg` of :code:`Query` using particle filtering given that :code:`Evidence` is true. :code:`Evidence` is a list of goals and :code:`Query` can be either a single goal or a list of goals.
-When :code:`Query` is a single goal, the predicate returns in :code:`Values` a list of couples :code:`V-W` where :code:`V` is a value of :code:`Arg` for which :code:`Query` succeeds in a particle in the last set of particles and :code:`W` is the weight of the particle.
+When :code:`Query` is a single goal, the predicate returns in :code:`Values` a list of pairs :code:`V-W` where :code:`V` is a value of :code:`Arg` for which :code:`Query` succeeds in a particle in the last set of particles and :code:`W` is the weight of the particle.
 For each element of :code:`Evidence`, the particles are obtained by sampling :code:`Query` in each current particle and weighting the particle by the likelihood of the evidence element.

 When :code:`Query` is a list of goals, :code:`Arg` is a list of variables, one for each query of :code:`Query` and :code:`Arg` and :code:`Query` must have the same length of :code:`Evidence`.
-:code:`Values` is then list of the same length of :code:`Evidence` and each of its elements is a list of couples :code:`V-W` where :code:`V` is a value of the corresponding element of :code:`Arg` for which the corresponding element of :code:`Query` succeeds in a particle and :code:`W` is the weight of the particle.
+:code:`Values` is then list of the same length of :code:`Evidence` and each of its elements is a list of pairs :code:`V-W` where :code:`V` is a value of the corresponding element of :code:`Arg` for which the corresponding element of :code:`Query` succeeds in a particle and :code:`W` is the weight of the particle.
 For each element of :code:`Evidence`, the particles are obtained by sampling the corresponding element of :code:`Query` in each current particle and weighting the particle by the likelihood of the evidence element.

 For example ::